garrettrayj/den/Design/App Store Description.md

 Create landscape views of what's happening with the sources that matter to you.

-Den is a modern take on personalized start pages made for following many publishers and being your own editor.
-Simple yet powerful features for browsing, reading, and organizing feeds make it easy tailor media dashboards for whatever you're into.
+Den is a modern take on the personalized start page made for following many publishers and being your own editor.
+Simple yet powerful features for browsing, reading, and organizing news feeds make it easy build up media dashboards around whatever you're into.

 FEATURES